A copper pot on a rustic wooden table set with plates, cutlery, wine glasses, and candles for a cozy meal.

 Step 2: Create an Abrasive Paste

-To polish, make a paste of equal parts acid and salt.
+To polish, make a paste of equal parts of your acid of choice and salt.

 Step 3: Polish